 Multidisciplinary Dialysis Access Center

-The Multidisciplinary Dialysis Access Center is dedicated to providing excellent and timely care to chronic kidney disease and dialysis patients for both vascular access and peritoneal access needs.
+The Multidisciplinary Dialysis Services is dedicated to providing excellent and timely care to chronic kidney disease and dialysis patients for both vascular access and peritoneal access needs.
 In addition to interventional nephrologists and surgeons, the team is comprised of registered nurses, radiology technicians, access coordinators, as well as a host of other collaborating physicians.
 Our Multidisciplinary Dialysis Access Clinic offers innovative dialysis access placement and management strategies, as well as coordinated access care for hemodialysis and peritoneal dialysis patients.

 The dialysis access coordinators serve as a single triage point of contact for referring dialysis units and physicians to ensure patients are seen in a timely manner.
 The access coordinator expedites the development and implementation of the multidisciplinary plan of care.
 Using the resources available at Michigan Medicine, care may be provided to the most complex renal disease patients.